Run boosted AI agents.

 GPU Passthrough

-Auto-detected NVIDIA and AMD GPU support via compose overlays.
-No configuration needed.
+NVIDIA and AMD GPU support via compose overlays.

 Cross-Platform